thiblahute/meson-website/Adding-new-projects-to-wrapdb.md

-**If you don't have permissions to do something on this page - please open issue against https://github.com/mesonbuild/wrapweb/issues to let us know that you want to start new project.**
+**If you don't have permissions to do something on this page, please open issue against https://github.com/mesonbuild/wrapweb/issues to let us know that you want to start new project.**

 ## Overview